ckgxrg-salt/dotfiles/README.md

 ### TODO:
 1. Enhance greetd
-2. Remove Daywatchman's waybar, use ags instead
+2. Remove Daywatchman's waybar, use AGS instead
-3. Impl Howdy
+3. Wrap MPC using AGS
 inf.
 Probably try to migrate to BSD